 To be eligible to apply, you should be an undergraduate or masters student studying a life sciences subject with a strong interest in cancer research and the possibility of doing a PhD in the future.
 You should have excellent grades and at least some lab experience already.

-Occasionally, we are able provide a small amount of funding for these posts, but in general they are unpaid positions.
-Students are also welcome to contact group leaders if they either already have or wish to apply for funding from their university (for example, Erasmus) or for a vacation scholarship, for example:
+Unfortunately, we are not able to provide funding for these posts.
+Students are welcome to contact group leaders if they either already have or wish to apply for funding from their university or for a vacation scholarship, for example: